Our research is editorially independent but we may earn a commission for purchases made through our links.

-Like Ireland, Scotland is filled with haunted castles and other haunted spots, like the Edinburgh Vaults, an abandoned series of labyrinthine chambers rotting away under South Bridge that have become a bizarre tourist attraction where some have reported glimpsing the evil ghost of a faceless man during the tour.
+Like Ireland, Scotland is filled with haunted castles and other haunted spots, like the Edinburgh Vaults, an abandoned series of labyrinthine chambers rotting away under South Bridge that has become a bizarre tourist attraction where some have reported glimpsing the evil ghost of a faceless man during the tour.
 Dark figures of lost souls lurk in the depths of Edinburgh Castle, including a phantom piper and a headless drummer.
 Spend the night at Dalhousie Castle, and you just might get a glimpse of the ghost of Lady Catherine, the most frequently reported specter at this 13th-century fortress turned hotel.

-Italy is gorgeous in the fall, and it also happens to be home to a number creepy catacombs.
+Italy is gorgeous in the fall, and it also happens to be home to a number of creepy catacombs.
 The Capuchin Catacombs is a burial crypt in Palermo, Sicily, and while it’s definitely fascinating, if you’re prone to nightmares, don’t even think about being trapped inside.
 In the 16th century, Capachuin monastery monks discovered that a body of one of their own which was put to rest in the catacombs had become naturally mummified.
 Ever since, it became the popular spot for dead bodies, who were dressed in their finest attire and placed in poses in the catacombs.
 Today, it holds some 8,000 very well-preserved mummies and is open to tourists – many have claimed to hear whistling, whispering, and some even returned to a room to find skeletons rearranged in different positions.

-Tombstone is a fun place for families to visit around Halloween, offering pumpkin carving and costume contests, ghost stories around the fire and lots of other activities.
+Tombstone, Arizona is a fun place for families to visit around Halloween, offering pumpkin carving and costume contests, ghost stories around the fire and lots of other activities.
 Adults who are looking for haunted thrills will find plenty, like the specters that have often been seen wandering the old wooden grave markers at Boothill Cemetery.